 Variable ND filters come in a range of sizes and price points.
-To help you choose, we’ve rounded up six of the best variable ND filters for your needs, from the high end to the budget options.
+To help you choose, we’ve rounded up seven of the best variable ND filters for your needs, from the high end to the budget options.

 1. B+W XS-Pro Digital ND Vario MRC Nano

 Schneider Optics’ B+W XS-Pro Digital ND Vario MRC Nano is more than you’ve likely budgeted for a variable ND filter, but it’s the variable ND filter you should buy.
 What sets the B+W XS-Pro Digital ND Vario MRC Nano apart from others is a Multi-Resistant Coating that perfectly repels water.
 Rain or sea spray, droplets bead up nicely and roll off the filter.
 What’s more, this coating also effectively reduces ghosting and reflections.

 The B+W XS-Pro Digital ND Vario MRC Nano is a screw-in filter, which is 9mm deep (not including the thread), and provides between 1 and 5 stops of light reduction on your scenes.